Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 As a result, the Pauli form factor of the conserved EMT is zero, so there is no Anomalous Gravitomagnetic Moment (AGM)~\cite{Kobzarev:1962wt}: \be \sum_{a=q,G} B^a(0)=0. \ee This may be considered as a gravitational counterpart of Ji's sum rules.
 Another manifestation of this property is the equality of the precession frequencies of classical and quantum rotators.

 The spin precession is naturally produced by the non-diagonal components $g_{0i}$ of the metric which are pronounced in terrestrial and orbital experiments due to Earth's rotation, see {\it e.g.}~\cite{Everitt:2011hp}.
-The equivalence principle states that in a small freely falling local frame the effects of gravity are eliminated for any system including classical and quantum rotators.
-However, spin precession due to spacetime curvature remains observable over extended regions.
-That is why we stress we deal with a small freely falling local frame.
-It is interesting to note, that the equivalence principle in the form of complete similarity of the behavior of classical and quantum rotators holds for {\it arbitrary} gravitational fields.
+The {EP} states that in a small freely falling local frame the effects of gravity are eliminated for any system including classical and quantum rotators.
+However, spin precession due to spacetime curvature remains observable over extended regions. {We stress that we deal} with a small freely falling local frame.
+It is interesting to note, that the {EP} in the form of complete similarity of the behavior of classical and quantum rotators holds for {\it arbitrary} gravitational fields.
 This remarkable property immediately follows from the results obtained in~\cite{Obukhov:2013zca}.

-The crucial role is played by the quantum measurement, which is usually considered to have a marginal or philosophical role.
+{A} crucial role is played by the quantum measurement, which is usually considered to have a marginal or philosophical role.
 Indeed, the spin rotation with the same frequency as a classical rotator is trivial if spin is considered as a usual (pseudo)vector.
-At the same time, quantum measurement performed in a non-inertial rotating frame makes the equality of classical and quantum frequencies a non-trivial manifestation of the equivalence principle.
+At the same time, {a} quantum measurement performed in a non-inertial rotating frame makes the equality of classical and quantum frequencies a non-trivial manifestation of the equivalence principle.

-The Extended Equivalence Principle abbreviation (ExEP), which may also be interpreted as Exact EquiPartition, is formulated as a requirement for quark and gluon contributions to AGM vanishing separately: \be B^a(0) =0; \,\ a=q,\,G. \ee incorporated to Ji's sum rules obviously results in the equal partition of momentum and (total) angular momentum between quarks and gluons.
+The Extended Equivalence Principle abbreviation (ExEP), which may also be interpreted as Exact EquiPartition, is formulated as a requirement for quark and gluon contributions to AGM vanishing separately: \be B^a(0) =0; \,\ a=q,\,g. \ee incorporated to Ji's sum rules obviously results in the equal partition of momentum and (total) angular momentum between quarks and gluons: { \be J^q: J^g=A^q(0): A^g(0). \ee } {This property is violated in perturbative QCD, where quark and gluon contributions mix under renormalization, but it has been conjectured that nonperturbative phenomena, such as confinement and spontaneous chiral symmetry breaking, may restore it approximately \cite{Teryaev:2016edw}.}

 A similar situation occurs for other structures that are strictly forbidden by conservation laws for conserved EMT.
 While they are allowed to be nonzero for separate quark and gluon contributions, their respective values tend to be small.
 One should first mention the ``cosmological constant''